Greenberg-Shalom's Commensurator Hypothesis and Applications: Introduction

 \subsection{Acknowledgments}

 The second author thanks Yves Benoist for a very useful conversation in Zurich in January $2019$.
 The authors thank Michael Larsen and Sandeep Varma for useful conversations about local fields of characteristic $p$.
 They also thank Simon Machado for conversations about approximate subgroups and commensurated approximate subgroups as well as for reminding them of the example of Burger and Mozes.
+We also thank Marco Linton, Sam Mellick and Alan Reid for corrections to and comments on a preliminary version of this paper.
 Finally the authors thank Alan Reid for encouragement.

-David Fisher supported by NSF DMS-2246556.
+David Fisher is supported by NSF DMS-2246556.
 Mahan Mj is supported by the Department of Atomic Energy, Government of India, under project no.12-R\&D-TFR-5.01-0500; and in part by a DST JC Bose Fellowship, and an endowment from the Infosys Foundation.
-Wouter van Limbeek is supported by NSF DMS-1855371.
+Wouter van Limbeek is supported by NSF DMS-2203867.